Central African Republic–France relations: French Colonialism

 During the Partition of Africa in the 1880s, Belgium, the German Empire and France each competed against each other in order to control territory north of the Ubangi River.
-In 1903, France named its new colony 'Ubangi-Shari' and in 1910, France incorporated the territory along with four other colonies (French Congo, Gabon, Chad and French Cameroon) into one colonial federation known as the French Equatorial Africa.
+In 1903, France named its new colony 'Ubangi-Shari' and in 1910, France incorporated the territory along with four other colonies (French Congo, Gabon, Chad and French Cameroon) into one colonial federation known as French Equatorial Africa.
 Initially, the French government leased large parts of land for European companies and forced the local population to gather wild rubber, hunt for ivory and animal skins, and work on plantations.
 Due to forced exploitation by the French colonial empire, Central African locals began to rebel in the early 20th century.
 This led to the Kongo-Wara rebellion (1928-1931).
 The rebellion was soon suppressed by the French government.

 During World War II, Central African soldiers formed part of the grand French colonial army (Troupes coloniales) and fought for Free France and partook in the Liberation of Paris.
 In October 1940, General Charles de Gaulle arrived to Bangui to visit Governor Pierre Marie de Saint-Mart and review the troops.

 Independence

 Soon after the second World War, France adopted a new constitution in 1946 and granted full French citizenship to residents of the Ubangi-Shari and allowed for the establishment of local assemblies within the new French Union.
 In December 1958, former Catholic Priest Barthélemy Boganda became head of government of the Ubangi-Shari Territory.
-In March 1959, Boganda's was killed when his airplane exploded and he was replaced by his cousin, David Dacko.
-On 13 August 1960, Ubangi-Shari obtained its independence from France and changed its name to the Central African Republic (CAR) and David Dacko became the country's first President.
+In March 1959, Boganda was killed when his airplane exploded and he was replaced by his cousin, David Dacko.
+On 13 August 1960, Ubangi-Shari obtained its independence from France and changed its name to the Central African Republic (CAR) and Dacko became the country's first President.
+France had actively propped up Dacko, discarding figures such as Abel Goumba whom it perceived as overly nationalistic and anti-French.